SAP-samples/abap-cheat-sheets/16_Data_Types_and_Objects.md

 **********************************************************************

 "Static type and dynamic type
-"Both are data types of a reference variable (reference type) that determine the objects "a reference variable can point to.
+"Both are data types of a reference variable (reference type) that determine "the objects a reference variable can point to.
-"Static type: For data reference variables, the static type is a data type that is "             always more general than or the same as the dynamic type.
+"Static type: For data reference variables, the static type is a data type "             that is always more general than or the same as the dynamic type.
-"Dynamic type: For a reference variable, the dynamic type is always more special than "              or equal to the static type.
+"Dynamic type: For a reference variable, the dynamic type is always more special "              than or equal to the static type.

 "Static type
 DATA dref_a_i TYPE REF TO i.
 "Static type is i